marick/structural-typing/README.md

 [Specter](https://github.com/nathanmarz/specter) does the work of traversing structures, and Nathan Marz provided invaluable help with Specter subtleties.
 [Potemkin](https://github.com/ztellman/potemkin) gave me a function I couldn't write correctly myself.
+[Defprecated](https://github.com/alexander-yakushev/defprecated) came in handy as I flailed around in search of an API.

 ## Contributing